-Exciting New Addition for the DJI Inspire 1 – The X5 Gimbal and Camera
+New Addition for the DJI Inspire 1 The DJI Zenmuse X5 Gimbal and Camera

 At 1.20am last night (UK time), DJI made a huge announcement which pretty much jammed their ordering system...

-Yes, I am looking forward to the Mark IV (with 4K video hopefully) but when it comes to good old-fashioned stills photography, I love it.
+Yes, I am looking forward to the Mark IV (with 4K video hopefully).
+However, when it comes to good old-fashioned stills photography, I still love the Mk II.

-However, since I started out in the aerial photography/video business, I feel like I am 13 again when I was messing about in the darkroom and getting excited about anything photography related…even those funny rubber lens hoods.
+Since I started out in the aerial photography/video business, I feel like I am 13 again.
+A time when I was messing about in the darkroom and getting excited about anything photography related.
+Even those funny rubber lens hoods.

 I always say to photographers looking for inspiration, look outside the box, go macro.
 Macro opens up a whole new world that you may never have paid attention to before and the same is with aerial imaging.
 It is a whole new world to explore, enjoy and capture.